 This Canine Construction by South Korean artist, Gimhongsok is one that anyone would fall in love with, coupled with the enigmatic quality it has.
-This work is the sculpture of a dog remains one of the artist’s most well-known works in recent times.
+This work is the sculpture of a dog and remains one of the artist’s most well-known works in recent times.
 The creation involved using garbage bags, balloons, cardboard boxes, all assembled with expensive materials like resin.

 What inspired this work?